Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/develop-runtimes.md

  }' 'http://localhost:8080/api/v1/runtime'
 ```

 Here, `name` is your image published in the Docker Hub. `version` is the tag of that image.
-The last parameter (`http://localhost:8080/api/v1/runtime`) is where your ML Lambda instance is running.
+The last parameter (`http://localhost:8080/api/v1/runtime`) is where your Serving instance is running.

 ## Result